KGD2417/AkinoxFrontend/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, contact [your email or GitHub profile link].
+For any queries, contact kshitijdesai179@gmail.com.